The Reasons Why All Young Athletes Should Wear a Mouthguard

 The Sports with the Highest Incidence of Facial Trauma – Not What You Think

 “Orofacial trauma is highest in athletes ages 8 to 14 and most often occurs in basketball and soccer,” Dr. Larson said.
-“If your child wears or has worn braces or a retainer, it is even more necessary to have a quality mouthguard.
+“If your child wears or has worn braces in OKC or a retainer, it is even more necessary to have a quality mouthguard.
 All too often, parents and kids go through the time and expense of orthodontic treatment to get the perfect smile only to have it ruined by traumatic injuries that could be prevented by wearing a custom mouthguard.”
 (We don’t want to push custom mouthguards for braces bc by the next time they have an adj the mouth guard no longer fits.
 So until they are out of braces we will give them one free general mouthguard.)

 To learn more about custom mouthguards, schedule a consultation with Dr. Larson by calling the office in Moore at (405) 378-4774 or Shawnee at (405) 275-3800.
 Or, request an appointment online.